Media & Public Relations Requests

 - Mailing address is P.O.
 Box 464, Draper, UT 84020

-- UPAN does not offer legal advice or lobby political candidates; we do show individuals how to be effective advocates.
+- UPAN does not offer legal advice or lobby political candidates; we do educate the public on how to be effective advocates for criminal justice reform.

 - UPAN public meetings are held on the 2nd Monday every month from 6:30 pm – 8:30 pm unless otherwise noted.
-Venues vary to meet community demand.
+Venue is typically the Kafeneio Coffeehouse (258 West 3300 South, South Salt Lake City, UT 84115), but may vary to meet community demand.
 We do not meet in July and December.
+Free and open to the public.

 - UPAN is a coalition member of People Not Prisons, a group of advocacy organizations working on behalf of people with mental health conditions, people recovering from substance use disorders, and men and women caught up in Utah’s criminal justice system.